jsha/caa-simplification/draft-ietf-lamps-rfc6844bis.md

 through 'z' and the numbers 0 through 9.

 Value:  A sequence of octets representing the property value.
-Property values are encoded as binary values and MAY employ sub- formats.
+Property values are encoded as binary values and MAY employ sub-formats.

 The length of the value field is specified implicitly as the remaining length of the enclosing RDATA section.